gianverdum/twitter-clone/README.md

 - ✅ Login and Register screens
 - ✅ Feed page (sorted by newest first)
 - ✅ New Post page
+- ✅ Comments with nesting and reply forms
 - ✅ Navigation menu and user dropdown
 - ✅ Logout and token expiration handling
 - ✅ Page Not Found screen with emoji and redirect